 Model validation

 In this step, the model performance will be evaluated.
 The probability of all cause 30 day mortality will be estimated first.
-Then, the model performance will be assessed in the validation sample with the cut-off value obtained from the development
+Then, the model performance will be assessed in the validation sample with the cut-off value obtained from the development.

 Model comparison